johnnycashpersonal/juck-stack/docs/HOWTO-bitfields.md

 DM2022 is a 32-bit computer architecture.
 Each instruction word is a 32-bit integer, the registers are 32 bits wide, and memory is addressed as a sequence of 32-bit words.
-(All but the last of these is typical; most modern computers address memory as 8-bit bytes.)
+(All but the last of these is common; most modern computers address memory as 8-bit bytes.)

 ## Parts